dharmab/skyeye/docs/ADMIN.md

 If you insist on running SkyEye on the same system as DCS, I cannot offer you any guarantees of performance.
 I do recommend configuring Process Affinity to pin SkyEye to a set of dedicated CPU cores separate from any other CPU-intensive software.
 The easiest way to do this on Windows is by using the [CPU Affinities feature in Process Lasso](https://bitsum.com/processlasso-docs/#default_affinities).

+SkyEye will automatically reconnect to TacView if the connection is lost.
+However, if the connection to SRS is lost, SkyEye will exit.
+The guides for Linux and Windows provided below include scripts to automatically restart SkyEye after a delay.

 ## Hardware

 SkyEye requires a fast, multithreaded, **dedicated** CPU, 3GB of RAM, and about 2GB of disk space.